fhiso/legacy-format/media-type-spec.md

 ---
 title: "GEDCOM Media Type"
-date: 24 June 2021
+date: 25 June 2021
 numbersections: true
 editors: Luther Tychonievich
 ...

 # GEDCOM Media Type

 {.ednote ...} This is a **working draft** of a description of the GEDCOM file format independent of any particular GEDCOM specification or standard.
-It is intended to be fully compatible with the GEDCOM specifications in active circulation:
+It is intended to be fully compatible with GEDCOM version 5.5 through 7.0 and makes an effort to be compatible to earlier GEDCOM versions where those are not in contradiction with one another.

-- GEDCOM 5.5 (published by The Church of Jesus Christ of Latter-Day Saints)
-- GEDCOM 5.5.1 (published by The Church of Jesus Christ of Latter-Day Saints)
-    - including Tamura Jones's two unauthorized derivatives, which he calls the "5.5.1 Annotated Edition" and "5.5.5" respectively
-- the ELF 1.0 drafts (drafts published by FHISO)
-- FamilySearch GEDCOM 7 (published by FamilySearch)

-Where possible it also conforms to versions which were  previously published are no longer circulated:

-- GEDCOM 3.0
-- GEDCOM 4.0
-- GEDCOM 5.0
-- GEDCOM 5.3

-though those specifications were less formal in nature and contain sufficient ambiguity and contradiction that complete agreement with those specifications is difficult to define or defend.

 My intention in drafting this document is to have a specification suitable for registering the `text/gedcom` Media Type with the IANA without needing to identify any particular version or data model.
 {/}